neurobin/rnm/rnm.md

 ##NAME STRING RULE
-A name string rule starts and ends with a */* character, These special forms are parsed and expanded to their meaning.
+A name string rule starts and ends with a */* character, These special forms are parsed and expanded to their special meaning.
 For example */i/* would expand to file index.

 ###INDEX RULES